wnresearch/runpod-worker-a1111/docs/installing.md

 cd /workspace/stable-diffusion-webui
 ./webui.sh -f
 ```
 10. Wait for the Web UI to start up, and download the models.
-You shoud
+You should
     see something like this when it is ready:
 ```
 Model loaded in 20.8s (calculate hash: 15.6s, create model: 3.5s, apply weights to model: 0.8s, apply half(): 0.1s, calculate empty prompt: 0.5s).